gevhaz/seasonwatch/README.md

 The release process is automated and happens through the Release workflow.
 It just needs to be triggered by pushing a tag.
 Instructions for creating a release:

-1. Create a pull request toward the `dev` branch with a step-up commit that bumps the version and updates the changelog if necessary.
+1. Create a pull request toward the `main` branch with a step-up commit that bumps the version and updates the changelog if necessary.
 Merge it.
-2. Create a pull request from the `dev` branch toward the `main` branch and merge that.
-3. Create an annotated tag on the `main` branch:
+2. Create an annotated tag on the `main` branch:
     `git tag -am "Step up Seasonwatch to version X.Y.Z" vX.Y.Z`.
-4. Push the tag: `git push --tags origin vX.Y.Z`.
+3. Push the tag: `git push --tags origin vX.Y.Z`.
-5. Verify that the Release workflow is triggered and succeeds.
+4. Verify that the Release workflow is triggered and succeeds.